gitblit/fathom/fathom-site/docs/layout.md

 }
 ```

-**Note:**<br/>
+!!!
+Note
     The *application.package* setting affects Java classes but not configuration files.
 These will still be loaded from the `conf` directory of your classpath.